-The term functionalize refers to the fact that the pupils must functionally apply the new insights which barely are mastered.
-Thus, the new insights must be used.
-The aim here is to help the pupils break loose from the specific example(s) that are demonstrated by or jointly worked on with the teacher.
-Here the pupils must practice, apply and themselves achieve.
+The term functionalize refers to the fact that the pupils have to functionally apply the new insights that barely are mastered.
+Thus, the new insights need to be put to use.
+The aim here is to help the pupils break loose from the particular example(s) that are demonstrated by or jointly worked on with the teacher.
+Here the pupils need to practice, apply and themselves achieve.
 Thus, there is an attempt to point out existing connections between the newly attained knowledge and the related (fore)knowledge already in stock.
 Through integrating the new and the old, there is a push to greater unity and to a more general structure in terms of which the pupils can have greater mobility and confidence in subsequent applications.

 It is expected of the pupils that they will transfer and apply their acquired insights and knowledge to matters (problems) detached from the examples from which they originally acquired their insights.
-The teacher must purposefully create opportunities for practicing the insights.
-In his/her design, he/she must create opportunities for applying and deepening insights and for stimulating conjectures through required as well as free assignments.
+The teacher has to purposefully create opportunities for practicing the insights.
+In his design, he needs to create opportunities for applying and deepening insights and for stimulating conjectures through required as well as free assignments.
 Note further that free assignments are not tied to subject specific examples.